NIoSaT/WiFi_Reconnection_CovertChannel/README.md

 S. Zillien, S. Wendzel: *Reconnection-based Covert Channels in Wireless Networks*, in Proc.
 36th IFIP TC-11 International Information Security and Privacy Conference (*IFIP SEC 2021*), Springer, 2021 (in press).

 We present two covert channels that communicate by triggering artificial reconnections of WiFi nodes.
-The paper is still in press, but **we are happy to provide the paper via e-mail**!).
+The paper is still in press, but **we are happy to provide the paper via e-mail and on request via [ResearchGate](https://www.researchgate.net/publication/350877087_Reconnection-based_Covert_Channels_in_Wireless_Networks)**!).
 The code was implemented by S. Zillien.

 ## Quick Start Guide